zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 George: See what I’m doing?
 I’m wrapping each produ ct in two layers of bubble wrap, placing them in the box, and then filling in the gaps with packing peanuts.
 Got that?

 Suzanne: Fine, I’ll pack it the way you want it.
-Wh at about these smaller products?
+What about these smaller products?
 You want them packed in a box?

 George: No, the smaller products should be shipped in padded mailers like these.